 MORTGAGE BANKING INTEREST RATE AND MARKET RISK We originate and service mortgage loans, which subjects us to various risks, including market, interest rate, credit, and liquidity risks that can be substantial.
 Based on market conditions and other factors, we reduce credit and liquidity risks by selling or securitizing mortgage loans.
 We determine whether mortgage loans will be held for investment or held for sale at the time of commitment, but may change our intent to hold loans for investment or sale as part of our corporate asset/liability management activities.
-We may also retain securitize mortgage loans.
+We may also retain securities in our investment portfolio at the time we securitize mortgage loans.